 Tips on Affording Retirement

 - It can be challenging to plan your retirement, especially if you would like to move abroad.
 A financial advisor can also help you understand the finer points of relocating, including the tax implications.
 Finding the right financial advisor who fits your needs doesn’t have to be hard.
-SmartAsset’s free tool matches you with up to three financial advisors who serve your area, and you can interview your advisor matches at no cost to decide which one is right for you.
+SmartAsset’s free tool matches you with up to three vetted financial advisors who serve your area, and you can have free introductory calls with your advisor matches to decide which one you feel is right for you.
 If you’re ready to find an advisor who can help you achieve your financial goals, get started now.

 - The minimum monthly income required to retire in Slovenia is about $1,000 per month.
 For many people, this is equal to or less than their monthly Social Security benefit.
 You can estimate your benefit amount with this Social Security calculator.